UlyssesZh/UlyssesZh.github.io/_drafts/2024-10-14-electrostatics-fourier.md

 title: Using electrostatics to calculate the Fourier transform of inverse square
 date: 2024-10-14 22:40:02 -0700
 categories:
   - math
 tags:
   - electrodynamics
   - fourier transform
   - pde
 layout: post
+excerpt: >
-excerpt: 'The Fourier transform of $1/x^2$ looks like an electric field: in 1D, it is that of a uniformly charged plane; in 2D, it is a uniformly charged line;
+  The Fourier transform of $1/x^2$ looks like an electric field: in 1D, it is that of a uniformly charged plane; in 2D, it is a uniformly charged line;
-in 3D, it is a point charge.'
+  in 3D, it is a point charge.
 ---

 <details>